-What is VFEND?
+What is Vfend?

-VFEND (voriconazole) is an antifungal medicine.
+Vfend is an antifungal medicine.

-Do not use VFEND if you are pregnant.
+Do not use Vfend if you are pregnant.
 It could harm the unborn baby.

 There are many other medicines that can cause serious or life-threatening drug interactions with voriconazole.
 Tell your doctor about all the prescription and over-the-counter medications you use.

-Before taking VFEND, tell your doctor if you have heart rhythm problems, an electrolyte imbalance, liver or kidney disease, or a history of allergy to other antifungal medications such as fluconazole (Diflucan), ketoconazole (Nizoral), or itraconazole (Sporanox).
+Before taking Vfend, tell your doctor if you have heart rhythm problems, an electrolyte imbalance, liver or kidney disease, or a history of allergy to other antifungal medications such as fluconazole (Diflucan), ketoconazole (Nizoral), or itraconazole (Sporanox).

 Before taking this medicine